Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 - Ongoing security updates
 - An integrated, secured end-to-end IoT solution

-MT3620 software development is supported using the powerful Microsoft Visual Studio IDE: Install Visual Studio and the Azure Sphere extension, plug the development board into a PC over USB, and start developing IoT applications with unprecedented levels of security.
+MT3620 software development is supported using the powerful Microsoft Visual Studio IDE:
+- Install [Visual Studio](https://visualstudio.microsoft.com/) (Support Community, Enterprise or Professional) and the Azure Sphere extension, plug the development board into a PC over USB, and start developing IoT applications with unprecedented levels of security.
+- To use the MT3620 Dev Board for Azure Sphere, you’ll need a Windows 10 PC with the latest Windows Updates, along with [Azure Sphere software development kit](http://aka.ms/AzureSphereSDK) (SDK).

 <iframe width="800" height="450" src="https://www.youtube.com/embed/iiDF26HNh-Y" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>